tim-projects/aegis-tui/README.md

 ### Example Output

 When run without a group filter, OTP codes are obscured by default.
-Other entries are dimmed, and the selected entry is highlighted in bold white when revealed:
+Other entries are dimmed, and the selected entry is highlighted with a dark blue background in search mode:

 ```text
 --- All OTPs ---